start/up/README.md

 - Overlapping inline writing conventions
 - So much more!

-This is the repository for [up-lang](https://www.npmjs.com/package/up-lang), a Node.js package for converting Up markup into HTML.
+This is the repository for [@xcvz/up](https://www.npmjs.com/package/@xcvz/up), a Node.js package for converting Up markup into HTML.

-If you're looking for tryup.org's GitHub repository, [it's over this way.](https://github.com/start/tryup.org)
+If you’re looking for tryup.org’s GitHub repository, [it’s over this way.](https://github.com/start/tryup.org)